paulgureghian/NodeJS_Programs/Publish_NodeJS_Package/README.md

 The node will generate the tar file of the package without publishing it.
 If the content of this archive is okay, we can publish our new package:

+2. npm login

-2. npm publish
+3. npm publish

-3. Check the result on npmjs.com:
+4. Check the result on npmjs.com: